unicolet/sd/README.md

 For those already using or considering Saltstack the requirements are trivial and anyway much lower than any other comparable solution.
 Smartstack for instance requires a Zookeeper instance (3 nodes) and 2 services in addition to HAProxy on each node.
 Also the services are continuously polling Zookeeper for changes.

 Compact: at a few hundreds LOC (python) it is so self-contained that most teams will be able to ‘learn it’ in just a few days.
 Evaluation should take 1-2 day.
+Customization is well within the capabilities of any team.

 A simpler stack: less software to manage means less chances for things to break.
 In this case just two are needed: SaltStack and HAProxy.

 Service discovery is fully automated and requires little to no configuration.
 The solution simply scans for open ports on the node and when it finds a new one open in the 3000-10000 range it will treat it as a new service and request a configuration refresh.
 The solution also handles out-of-the-box some well-known ports like redis, postgres, mysql and rabbitmq in tcp mode, leaving all others in http mode.
 Adding other ports is as simple as writing a few lines of python.

 The same configuration used on the developer machine (everything on localhost) can be used for production, simplifying everything: from delivery to testing and configuration.

 Thanks to its event-based architecture, the solution will use no network bandwidth in stable conditions (except for the bandwidth required by the keeping of the Salt minion connection to the master).

-## Other features
+## Other features (TBD)

-Configuration storms: the solution implements an experimental rate-limiting state (which will be likely contributed back to SaltStack as a state) to limit the number of configuration refreshes the nodes can request in given time frame.
+*Configuration storms*: the solution implements an experimental rate-limiting state (which will be likely contributed back to SaltStack as a state) to limit the number of configuration refreshes the nodes can request in given time frame.
 This is useful in case many nodes are deployed/undeployed at once or immediately after the system has been brought online.

-Panic mode: the solution comes with a big-red-button(tm) that can be used to enter panic mode in which no more configuration refreshes will be allowed.
+*Panic mode*: the solution comes with a big-red-button(tm) that can be used to enter panic mode in which no more configuration refreshes will be allowed.
 This can be useful in conditions when a service or a part of the infrastructure is flapping.

-Maintenance mode: in maintenance mode a node or any set of nodes as targeted by SaltStack is removed from all HAProxy configurations.
+*Maintenance mode*: in maintenance mode a node or any set of nodes as targeted by SaltStack is removed from all HAProxy configurations.

-Inspection mode: a node will stop processing configuration refreshes allowing inspection of its status.
+*Inspection mode*: a node will stop processing configuration refreshes allowing inspection of its status.

 ### Activity tracker

 The project is tracked on a public Trello board:

 https://trello.com/b/9SLkJGSN/saltstack-service-discovery

 ### POC Source: